proletariatgames/CUDLR/README.md

 How do I use CUDLR?
 ----
 * Download the unitypackage from github or the [Unity Asset Store](https://www.assetstore.unity3d.com/#/content/XXX) and import it in to your project.
-* Create an empty GameObject in the scene and add the "Console Server" component.
+* Create an empty GameObject in the scene and add the CUDLR->Server component.
 * Set the port on the component (default value is 55055).
-* Add the ConsoleCommand attribute to your code.
+* Add the CUDLR.Command attribute to your code.
 * Run the game and connect to http://localhost:55055 with your browser.

-An example Console Server GameObject prefab is located in Assets/CUDLR/Examples.
+An example CUDLR Server GameObject prefab is located in Assets/CUDLR/Examples.
 Add the GameObject to the scene, run the game, and connect to the console with your browser.

-An example of adding commands is available [here](https://github.com/proletariatgames/CUDLR/blob/master/CUDLR/Scripts/GameObjectExamples.cs).
+An example of adding commands is available [here](https://github.com/proletariatgames/CUDLR/blob/master/CUDLR/Examples/GameObjectExamples.cs).

 Adding Additional Commands
 ----